MaxOpperman/Lehmer/README.md

 To be exact, lemma 7, 8, 9, 10, and 11 are used to achieve this.
 But Lemma 2 is also programmed as a function of the script.

 ### Type variations
 There are multiple variations on Stachowiak's algorithm using different Python types.
-Using `timetests.py` these variations can be compared.
+Using `python ./figure_generation_files/timetests.py` these variations can be compared.
 The following arguments can be passed:

 - `-l, --latex`: Generate LaTeX tables for the results (`False` by default)
-- `-g, --graph`: Generate graphs for the results (`False` by default)
+- `-g, --graph`: Generate graphs for the results and save them (`False` by default)
 - `-n, --numpy`: Incluce numpy in the tests (`False` by default)

 All results are stored in `./out`.
+Then Numpy files are too slow to give a good comparison of the rest, so the option is given to leave out these tests.

 ### Testing
 For testing, the Pytest library was used.
 By running `pytest`, all tests are executed.
 Some tests are marked as slow.
 The slow tests can be executed seperately with `pytest -m slow` or excluded with `pytest -m "not slow"`.
 Currently, tests are written only for selected type variations.
 These are lists of tuples (for both Verhoeff and Stachowiak), and numpy arrays.
+To generate a coverage report: `pytest --cov-report=html --cov=./ tests/` with optional pytest parameters, e.g. `-m "not slow"`.

 The code also uses helper functions made by Ana Smerdu (Hamiltonian cycles in neighbor-swap graphs, 2019).
 These functions are tested too by their provided tests.